 List Comprehension

-List comprehensions are used for creating new lists from other iterables like lists, tuples, dictionaries, sets, and even in arrays and strings.
+List comprehensions are used to create new lists from existing iterables such as lists, tuples, dictionaries, sets, arrays, or even strings.

 Syntax:

-List = [expression(item) for item in iterable if condition]
+example_list = [expression(item) for item in iterable if condition]- expression: the value to put into the new list.

 - condition: condition checks if the item should be added to the new list or not.